dinythomas89/dinythomas89/README.md

 😅 Outsid the world of tech, I started to pratice fitness through dance movements and looking forward to start playing badminton.

-📚 I love reading books travelougs and novels.
-And listening to music and a walk through the nature is a way to relax myself.
+📚 I love reading books - travelougs and novels.
+Listening to music and a walk through the nature is a way to relax myself.

 👁️ I'm currently seeking new opportunities to further develop my skills and contribute to exciting web projects.
 If you're interested in collaborating, feel free to reach out!